Nephrotic Syndrome and Its Homeopathic Treatment

 Specific therapy is directed at the cause whenever possible.
-Treatment of an infection which causes nephrotic syndrome may alleviate the syndrome.
-If a treatable disease, such as diabetes, malaria, etc., create the syndrome, the treatment of the disease may eliminate the syndrome.
-In the early phases of a disease, if a heroin user with a Nephrotic syndrome stops using heroin, the syndrome may get resolved.
+Treatment of an infection that causes nephrotic syndrome may alleviate the syndrome.
+If a treatable disease, such as diabetes, malaria, etc., creates the syndrome, the treatment of the disease may eliminate the syndrome.
+In the early phases of a disease, if a heroin user with Nephrotic syndrome stops using heroin, the syndrome may get resolved.
 If other drugs are accountable for the syndrome, it may be efficacious to stop the drugs.
 Such irritants should be avoided by people who are susceptible or allergic to poison oak, poison ivy, or insect bites.

 When no reversible cause can be figured, the affected individual may be given corticosteroids and other drugs, such as cyclophosphamide, that suppress the immune system.
-However, corticosteroids cause problems, particularly in children, stunting the growth and suppressing sexual development.
+However, corticosteroids cause problems, particularly in children, stunting growth and suppressing sexual development.